jeonpierre/Azure-Database-Migration/README.md

 Subsequently, proceed to restore the database backup onto this new "sandbox" environment.
 This allows you to safely explore and experiment with new concepts, while your main production data remains unaffected.

 4.4
+Automate Backups for Development Database-
+On your development Windows VM, utilize SSMS to establish a Management Task that automates regular backups of your development database.

+Configure a weekly backup schedule to ensure consistent protection for your evolving work and simplify recovery for your development environment if needed.

 # Milestone 5 - Disaster Recovery Simulation
+5.1
+Mimic Data Loss In Production Enviroment-
+Deliberately remove critical data from your production database to replicate a scenario where data integrity is compromised.
+You have the flexibility to choose which data to remove, but ensure that you document this simulated data loss meticulously.
+This documentation will serve as a blueprint for your recovery testing.

+After completing the simulation, confirm its success by examining the Azure SQL Database using the connection already established in Azure Data Studio.

+5.2
+Restore Database from Azure SQL Database Backup-

 # Milestone 6 - Georeplication and Failover